-is pursuant to Public Act 33 of 2008, the Michigan Planning Enabling Act.
+is pursuant to Public Act 33 of 2008, the Michigan Planning Enabling Act

-The Marquette County Planning Commission (MCPC) was established in 1969 and is governed by the Michigan Planning Enabling Act.
-The Commission has seven members appointed to three year terms.
-While the Michigan Planning Enabling Act enables the MCPC to write and adopt a master plan, MCPC does not have any zoning authority over municipalities.
-The Planning Commission does promote local planning and review local zoning for consistency with statutory requirements and County planning goals.
+The Marquette County Planning Commission (MCPC),established in 1969, is governed by the Michigan Planning Enabling Act MPEA).
+The seven member Commission is appointed to three year terms.
+While the MPEA enables the MCPC to create and adopt a master plan, MCPC does not have any zoning authority over municipalities.
+The Planning Commission reviews local planning and zoning for consistency with statutory requirements and the County's Master Plan.

-The Planning Commission is supported by planning staff from the Marquette County Planning, Forestry, Recreation, and Community Development division, a subdivision of the Resource Management Department.
+The Planning Commission is supported by planning staff from the Marquette County Planning, Forestry, Recreation, and Community Development Division, a subdivision of the Resource Management Department.